devfile/devworkspace-operator/doc/additional-configuration.md

 ## Configuring persistent storage used for a DevWorkspace
-The top-level Devfile attribute `controller.devfile.io/storage-type` can be used to configur persistent storage for DevWorkspaces:
+The top-level Devfile attribute `controller.devfile.io/storage-type` can be used to configure persistent storage for DevWorkspaces:
 ```yaml
 kind: DevWorkspace
 apiVersion: workspace.devfile.io/v1alpha2